Think twice before you chalk up your fatigue to the fast-paced lifestyle we all lead.

 Wonder if you’re burned out from work?
-If you agree with even one of these descriptions (devised by Mayo Clinic researchers), consider talking with a physician or seeking other support:
+If you agree with even one of these 10 signs, devised by Mayo Clinic researchers, consider talking with a physician or seeking other support:

-- You’ve grown critical or cynical about work.
+- You’ve grown critical or cynical at work.

-- You’re impatient and cranky with colleagues and clients.
+- You’re impatient and cranky with co-workers, customers or clients.

 - It’s hard to go to work and hard to get going once you’re there.